Southwest Rapid Rewards review: Perfect for travelers of all types

-Southwest is widely known as the biggest low-cost airline in the US, with GREAT policies like no cancellation fees and free checked bags!
+Southwest is the biggest low-cost airline in the U.S. and is widely known for great policies like no cancellation fees and free checked bags.

-If you’re wondering if it’s worth investing your time into their frequent flyer program, you should know that there are a number of credit cards that can put you on the fast-track to the program’s amazing perks.
-Earning welcome bonuses on the following cards, for instance, currently still counts towards the points requirement to qualify for the Southwest Companion Pass, one of the best deals in travel!
+If you’re wondering if it’s worth joining their frequent flyer program, Southwest Rapid Rewards, you should know that there are a number of airline credit cards that can put you on the fast track to the program’s amazing perks.
+The welcome bonuses on the best Southwest credit cards count toward the points requirement to qualify for the Southwest Companion Pass, one of the best deals in travel.

 - Southwest Rapid Rewards® Plus Credit Card